The Hyde Amendment and Coverage for Abortion Services

 Initially, the Hyde Amendment only affected funding for abortions under Medicaid, a state and federal health program for low-income individuals.
 Because Congress reauthorizes the Hyde Amendment annually as an attachment to the appropriations bill for HHS, it also restricts abortion funding under the Indian Health Service, Medicare, and the Children’s Health Insurance Program.
 Over the years, language similar to that in the Hyde Amendment has been incorporated into a range of other federal programs that provide or pay for health services to women including: the military’s TRICARE program, federal prisons, the Peace Corps, and the Federal Employees Health Benefits Program.
 The Affordable Care Act (ACA) also included a provision that applied similar abortion coverage limitations to plans that are sold through the Marketplace for women who receive federal income-based subsidies to purchase private health insurance.

 Because Medicaid is jointly funded by the federal and state governments, states can choose to pay for abortions under Medicaid in other instances, but must use their own revenues, and not federal funds, to cover the service.
-Currently, 15 states have a policy directing the use of their own funds to pay for abortions for low-income women insured by Medicaid beyond the Hyde limitations, 9 of which provide coverage as the result of a court order (Figure 1).
+Currently, 16 states have a policy directing the use of their own funds to pay for abortions for low-income women insured by Medicaid beyond the Hyde limitations, 9 of which provide coverage as the result of a court order (Figure 1).
 The Arizona Medicaid program, however, does not pay for abortions outside of circumstances permitted by Hyde despite court orders directing them to do so.
-Maine has passed a law that requires state funds to pay for Medicaid abortion services beyond the Hyde limitations starting in March 2020.

 What is the Hyde Amendment’s impact on women on Medicaid?

 Medicaid is a significant and growing source of health coverage for low-income women in the nation.
 Today, Medicaid covers two in ten women of reproductive age (15-49 years).
-In 2017, over half (54%) of women below the Federal Poverty Level (FPL) were insured by Medicaid (Figure 2).3 The ACA has enabled states to increase eligibility for Medicaid to 138% of the FPL ($20,420 for a family of three in 2017).
-However, 14 states have not expanded the program.
+In 2018, half (50%) of women below the Federal Poverty Level (FPL) were insured by Medicaid (Figure 2).3 The ACA has enabled states to increase eligibility for Medicaid to 138% of the FPL ($27,579 for a family of three in 2018).
+However, 14 states have not expanded the program4.

 What would be the impact on abortion coverage if the Hyde Restrictions were lifted?